mohamed-i-mousa/Turblyze/docs/DEVELOPER_GUIDE.md

 ## Precision and numerical tolerances

-- Precision selected at compile time via `PROJECT_USE_DOUBLE_PRECISION`.
+- Precision is selected at configure/build time via `TURBLYZE_USE_DOUBLE_PRECISION`; the target compile definition consumed by `Scalar.h` is `PROJECT_USE_DOUBLE_PRECISION`.
 - Tolerance constants adapt to `Scalar` (e.g., comparisons, divisions, gradient detection).
 - Many algorithms include small epsilons to guard against degeneracy.

 ## Class ownership patterns

-Every class in Turblyze declares all five special members explicitly when any one of them is non-default.
-The three recurring patterns are:
+The codebase uses explicit special-member declarations when ownership or borrowing makes compiler-generated operations unsafe.
+The recurring patterns
+are:

 ### Pattern 1 — Non-owning reference member (rule of five, all deleted)